garrett361/torchtitan/torchtitan/models/llama3_moe/README.md

 3. Stream serialized weights into HF state dict via `dcp.load`.
 4. Convert back to a `torchtitan` state dict with `StateDictAdapter.from_hf`
 5. Load the `torchtitan` state dict into the sharded model.

+With the `DefaultPlanner`, the `ReadItem` instances carry the state dict fqn corresponding to the given tensor via `read_item.storage_index.fqn`.